Justin P. Klein

 Professor Elson has written extensively on the subject of boards of directors.
 He is a frequent contributor on corporate governance issues to various scholarly and popular publications.
 He served on the National Association of Corporate Directors’ Commissions on Director Compensation, Director Professionalism, CEO Succession, Audit Committees, Strategic Planning, Director Evaluation, Risk Governance, Eﬀective Lead Director, Board Diversity, Talent Development, and Strategy Development and was a member of its Best Practices Council on Coping With Fraud and Other Illegal Activity.
 He served as well on that organization’s Advisory Council.
 He was also a member of the Standing Advisory Group of the Public Company Accounting Oversight Board.

-He is presently a member of the Board of Directors of Encompass Health Corporation, a healthcare service provider and Blue Bell Creameries Inc., a food products manufacturer.
+He is presently a member of the Board of Directors of Enhabit Health Corporation, a healthcare services provider, and Blue Bell Creameries Inc., a food products manufacturer.
 He has served as a trustee of the Big Apple Circus, Talledega College, the Tampa Museum of Art, the Tampa Bay Performing Arts Center, the Delaware Museum of Natural History, the Delaware Art Museum and the Museum of American Finance.
 He is presently a trustee of the Brandywine Conservancy and Museum of Art and the Hagley Museum and Library.
-He has been included in the list of “100 most inﬂuential players in corporate governance” of DIRECTORSHIP, the “100 most inﬂuential people in ﬁnance” of TREASURY & RISK MANAGEMENT, the list of 10 governance “stars” of GLOBAL PROXY WATCH, and ETHISPHERE’S 100 Most Inﬂuential People in Business Ethics.
+He has been included in the list of “100 most inﬂuential players in corporate governance” of DIRECTORSHIP, the “100 most influential people in ﬁnance” of TREASURY & RISK MANAGEMENT, the list of 10 governance “stars” of GLOBAL PROXY WATCH, and ETHISPHERE’S 100 Most Inﬂuential People in Business Ethics.